dbsic211/nerdle-solver/README.md

 - commutative answers are turned off
 - standard order of operations applies
-- leading zeros are not allowed in guesses and the final answer, but lone zero(es) may appear
+- leading zero(s) are not allowed in guesses and the final answer, but lone zero(s) may appear
 - negative numbers are not allowed in guesses and the final answer (but it may appear in intermediate steps, e.g. 3-4+10=9 is ok)

 Checker, generator, interactor and validator written using https://polygon.codeforces.com/